 Chaplains and student welfare workers are not permitted to engage in evangelising or proselytising, nor attempt to undermine a student's religious or other beliefs.

-Chaplaincy and student welfare worker services policy statement (DOC, 226KB) and supporting documents provide assistance for schools implementing a chaplaincy or student welfare worker service (paid or voluntary).
+Chaplaincy and student welfare worker services policy statement and supporting documents provide assistance for schools implementing a chaplaincy or student welfare worker service (paid or voluntary).